COVID-19 Resources for Pearland Businesses

 I. SBA ECONOMIC INJURY DISASTER LOAN (EIDL) AND EMERGENCY ECONOMIC INJURY GRANTS

-The U.S. Small Business Administration (SBA) is offering low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as the result of COVID-19.
+The U.S. Small Business Administration (SBA) is offering low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as the result of COVID-19 through December 31, 2021.
 The SBA’s Economic Injury Disaster Loan (EIDL) program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
 SBA offers the loan with long-term repayments in order to keep payments affordable, up to a maximum of 30 years.

 These working capital loans may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
 The interest rate is 3.75% for small businesses with a maximum 30 year term.
 Terms are determined on a case-by-case basis, based upon each borrower’s ability to repay.